The 10 best questions to ask your mortgage broker

 7. What is the mortgage interest rate, and will this change?

-If you’re going for a fixed-rate mortgage, the interest charged will not change until the mortgage term ends, and you’re moved to a standard variable rate (SVR), which is typically higher.
+If you’re going for a fixed-rate mortgage, the interest charged will not change until the mortgage term ends.
+Unless you choose a new deal at this point, you will bee moved to a standard variable rate (SVR), which typically has a higher interest rate.

-Other types of mortgages, like tracker mortgages, are affected by the Bank of England’s base rate.
+Other types of mortgages, such as tracker mortgages, are affected by the Bank of England’s base rate, so your monthly payment can vary over the term of the mortgage.

 A mortgage broker can advise on the best mortgage type for your needs.